-Transfer students must complete a minimum of 16 upper division psychology credits in the Department of Psychology at the University of Minnesota - Twin Cities campus; 9 credits within the Outside Foundation Courses requirement must be completed at the University of Minnesota - Twin Cities campus.
+At least 16 upper-division credits in the major must be taken at the University of Minnesota Twin Cities campus.
+9 credits within the Outside Foundation Courses requirement must be taken at the University of Minnesota Twin Cities campus.

 Students may earn no more than one undergraduate degree in psychology: a BA or a BS or a minor.
-Students may combine the psychology BS with the child psychology minor, but not with the child psychology BA or BS.
+Students may combine the psychology BS with the developmental psychology minor, but not with the developmental psychology BA or BS.

-CLA freshmen must complete the First Year Experience course sequence.
+All incoming CLA freshmen must complete the First-Year Experience course sequence.